Ruchin-Audichya/Weather-App-0.1-/README.md

 # Weather App 🌦️

 Welcome to our Weather App!
-This project was created as a collaborative effort between [Ruchin] and [Shriya], inspired by the Greatstack video tutorial.
+This project was created as a collaborative effort between [Ruchin Audichya](https://github.com/Ruchin-Audichya) and [Shriya Gakkhar](https://github.com/shriya-gakkhar1), inspired by the Greatstack video tutorial.
 Our app provides real-time weather updates using HTML, CSS, and JavaScript.

 ## Features